Qiskit/qiskit-serverless/CONTRIBUTING.md

 # Contributing

-Regardless if you are part of the core team or an external contributor, welcome and thank you for contributing to Quantum Serverless!
+Regardless if you are part of the core team or an external contributor, welcome and thank you for contributing to Qiskit Serverless!

-In Quantum Serverless, we aim at creating an excellent work-space where all of us can feel welcomed, useful, respected and valued.
+In Qiskit Serverless, we aim at creating an excellent work-space where all of us can feel welcomed, useful, respected and valued.
 If you are thinking to contribute to this project, you agree to abide by our [code of conduct](CODE_OF_CONDUCT.md) which we strongly recommend you read before continuing.

 Following these guidelines communicates you value the time and effort of the core contributors and maintainers of this site and so, thank you!